wenlzhang/obsidian-link-maintainer/README.md

    - Open Command Palette (`Cmd/Ctrl + P`)
    - Choose the appropriate command:
      - "Update link references" for any type of link
-     - "Update block references from selection" for block references
+     - "Update block references from selection" for block IDs
    - Enter the required information in the dialog
 2. **Review Changes**:
    - The plugin shows you all found references